On display

 Place of origin

-This candle snuffer in the form of Berwick Kaler (b.1946) as Dame Betty Turpin was sold in a presentation box by the York firm, Mulberry Hall.
-It was produced by Bronte Porcelain and commissioned by Mulberry Hall to commemorate Berwick Kaler's appearance as Dame in Dick Turpin (December 2008 - January 2009) the 30th pantomime at York Theatre Royal that Kaler had written and directed, and in which he starred as Dame.
+This candle-snuffer, in the form of actor Berwick Kaler as Dame Betty Turpin, was sold in a presentation box by the York china retailers, Mulberry Hall.
+It was produced by Bronte Porcelain and commissioned by Mulberry Hall to commemorate Kaler's appearance in Dick Turpin (December 2008 - January 2009), the 30th pantomime at York Theatre Royal that Kaler had written and directed, and in which he starred as Dame.

-The Dame role is traditionally played by a man in British pantomime, but unlike the actors whose Dames are characterised by heavy make-up in an effort to imitate a stereotypically glamorous woman, Berwick Kaler's Dame is always resolutely the portrayal of a man in a frock wearing the boots of a working man.
-The boots can be seen in this figurine, hanging behind his back, while in his right hand he holds the biscuit known as a Wagon Wheel that he always throws to the audience during his shows.
-Kaler calls the audience: 'My babbies, my babies', and is always a Yorkshire character, as signified in this costume by the White Rose of York on his skirt.
+In British pantomme the Dame role is traditionally played by a man, but unlike the actors whose Dames are characterised by heavy make-up in an effort to imitate a stereotypically glamorous woman, Berwick Kaler's Dame was always resolutely the portrayal of a man in a frock, wearing workman's heavy boots.
+The boots can be seen in this figurine, hanging behind his back, while in his right hand he holds the biscuit known as a Wagon Wheel that he always threw to the audience during his shows.
+Kaler called the audience: 'My babbies, my babies', and was always a Yorkshire character, as signified in this costume by the White Rose of York on his skirt.

 Object details